suphawadeeth/UNCCD-G20_STARTHACK25/README.md

 **Data provided for the hack**
 1. [Moderate Resolution Imaging Spectroradiometer (MODIS) Land Cover Type (MCD12Q1) (20 years)](https://lpdaac.usgs.gov/products/mcd12q1v006/): A comprehensive dataset of land cover changes over the past two decades, allowing participants to identify trends in deforestation, urban expansion, water body outlines/quality, and desertification
-2. Climate Precipitation Data from CHIRPS: Rainfall Estimates from Rain Gauge and Satellite Observations ( 20 years): Data on rainfall patterns to understand how changing climate conditions contribute to land degradation, water quality issues, and agricultural challenges.
+2. [Climate Precipitation Data from CHIRPS: Rainfall Estimates from Rain Gauge and Satellite Observations ( 20 years)](https://www.chc.ucsb.edu/data/chirps): Data on rainfall patterns to understand how changing climate conditions contribute to land degradation, water quality issues, and agricultural challenges.
-3. Administrative Boundaries: Geospatial data on national and sub-national boundaries to help localize trends and identify regions most affected by land-use changes.
+3. [Administrative Boundaries](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/export/): Geospatial data on national and sub-national boundaries to help localize trends and identify regions most affected by land-use changes.
-4. WorldPop gridded population estimate: Information on population density to assess the relationship between human activity and environmental degradation
+4. [WorldPop gridded population estimate](https://www.worldpop.org/methods/populations/): Information on population density to assess the relationship between human activity and environmental degradation
-5. Road Network Data: Insights into the role of infrastructure development in driving deforestation and changes in land use.
+5. [Road Network Data](https://portal-mainroads.opendata.arcgis.com/datasets/mainroads::road-network/about): Insights into the role of infrastructure development in driving deforestation and changes in land use.

+*In the hack a section of the data has been clipped and processed.
+The following link has a read me document describing the clipped data: [Link to the data](https://drive.google.com/drive/folders/1XRiarmgVx5inxudR9K-LM6xpX6IDfiMx?usp=sharing)* As a back up the data will also be available in flashdrives in case the hackers are not able to download the data.

 ## <p align="center"> Expected Outcome: </p>